JohnMarzulli/StratuxHud/readme.md

 ## Introduction

-This project aims to bring an affordable headsup display system into ANY cockpit.
+This project aims to bring an affordable heads up display system into ANY cockpit.

 There are two versions that can be built: